sivaShilpa/Vichat_Project3/README.md

 # Vichat
 ## A. Description
-   Vichat is a video chat app that provides a facility for the user to add contacts to their friends' list and do a video call with them from their device.
+   Vichat is a full-stack web application that provides a facility for the user to add contacts to their friends' list and do a video call with them from their device.

 Developed by:
 - **Anthony Scott** - Researcher, Back End, Agora, Models, Trello